neelkamath/quantum-experiments/README.md

 ## Usage

-Standalone programs are in their own directories in `src/`.
+Standalone programs are in their own directories in `src/` Prefix experiments with subsequent numbers (e.g., the second experiment has the name `2 - Entanglement`).

-Use the [circuit composer](https://quantum-computing.ibm.com/composer) to run OpenQASM programs, and Jupter notebooks for the Qiskit ones.
+Use the [circuit composer](https://quantum-computing.ibm.com/composer) to run OpenQASM programs, and Jupyter notebooks for the Qiskit ones.

 ## Contributing